We are going to begin the sermon in Genesis 45.

-Psalm 78:40-41 How oft did they provoke Him in the wilderness, and grieve Him in the desert!
-Yes, they turned back and tempted God, and limited the Holy One of Israel.
+Psalm 78:40-41 How often they provoked Him in the wilderness, and grieved Him in the desert!
+Yes, again and again they tempted God, and limited the Holy One of Israel.

 In this sermon, I am going to go back over and through a number of scriptures that I used at the beginning of my previous sermon on this subject—a sermon that I gave on February 24, 2001 ["God's Rest (Part 1)"].
 I am going to do this because I got enough reaction to know that some did not understand—thinking that I was saying that we do not have to do any works.
 Far from it, brethren.
 Or thinking that I was soft-pedaling our works, making that of no account.
 I am also going to add a few more scriptures to clarify and reinforce that GOD—not us—is the Creator!
 He is the One who is the Prime Mover in what we become following conversion.
 He is shaping and forming us.

 I also want to show that we (just like those we read of) are, largely, merely reacting to GOD.
 You have reacted to the scattering of the church.
 You used your free moral agency.
 Maybe you could have gone with United.
 Maybe you could have gone with Living.
 Maybe you could have gone with Philadelphia.
 And maybe some of you did.
 And then you used your free moral agency to go somewhere else.
 But now you are here.
 Herbert Armstrong use to say, "Nobody dragged you in here."
 And I can say the same thing.